You are here

 A federal complaint filed on Friday, October 29, 2010, challenged the planned use of touchscreen voting machines that the complaint alleged would default to votes for the other party.
 The district judge assigned to the case was at an airport returning from a week out of town, and he referred the case to a magistrate judge for a status conference the day the complaint was filed.
 On Saturday, the district judge heard the case and issued a temporary restraining order requiring warning notices at polling places instructing voters to review carefully the machines’ registration of the voters’ choices.

 Topics: Voting technology; election errors; case assignment.

 Tucker v.
 Hosemann (W. Allen Pepper, Jr., N.D.
 Miss.
 2:10-cv-178)

 A federal complaint filed 13 days before the 2010 general election alleged that election practices discriminated against black voters.
-According to the presiding judge, “Though it was unclear from their pleadings the exact nature of the relief sought by the plaintiffs, the court was able to pinpoint the issue during the TRO hearing *held six days after the complaint was filed+.”
+According to the presiding judge, “Though it was unclear from their pleadings the exact nature of the relief sought by the plaintiffs, the court was able to pinpoint the issue during the TRO hearing [held six days after the complaint was filed].”
 The judge concluded that the practice by offices of Mississippi’s secretary of state and attorney general of sending observers to federal and state elections held in Mississippi was not a new practice requiring preclearance pursuant to section 5 of the Voting Rights Act.